 Learning From Their Mistake

 Isn’t it strange that of the 15 countries with the highest number of infections, only 4 are in Asia?
 Considering the infection originated from China and was allowed to spread unappeased for a number of months, how has Asia come out relatively well compared to the rest of the world?
-Well this isn’t the first time they have faced a virus such as this.
+Well, this isn’t the first time they have faced a virus such as this.

 COVID-19 (SARS-CoV-2) is genetically closely related to another form of severe acute respiratory syndrome virus that first appeared in late 2002, known as SARS (SARS-CoV).
-According to research paper in the Lancet, though much fewer people were infected with SARS (8098 reported cases) the mortality rate was much higher at 9.7%.
+According to a research paper in the Lancet, though much fewer people were infected with SARS (8098 reported cases) the mortality rate was much higher at 9.7%.

 It’s safe to say that Asia, and Taiwan in particular, has learned their lesson the hard way.
-Ever since, these countries have been rightfully cautious of a similar situation occurring.
-This could also in-part explain why the west didn’t take things seriously enough right from the beginning.
+Ever since these countries have been rightfully cautious of a similar situation occurring.
+This could also in part explain why the west didn’t take things seriously enough right from the beginning.
 They simply hadn’t experienced something like this before and were caught completely unprepared.
 During the SARS outbreak, the US and UK had 75 and 4 cases respectively, without a single death, a stark contrast to what they’re currently going through.

 Taiwan Has Been Silenced

 You would think that facing a worldwide threat would be the appropriate time to call a global truce.
 To put things aside just for a moment while we deal with a life-threatening pandemic.
 Surly the wellbeing of the world’s citizens is the main concern.
 Sadly, that isn’t the case.
-We unfortunately live in a power-hungry dick-measuring society, so even COVID must get political.
+We, unfortunately, live in a power-hungry dick-measuring society, so even COVID must get political.

 Taiwan is not a member of the WHO and has been banned from attending annual meetings since 2017.
 Taiwanese warnings of a potential threat have been blatantly ignored, why?
-Despite Taiwan having their own independent, democratic government, China still believe it is theirs.
+Despite Taiwan having their own independent, democratic government, China still believes it is theirs.
 The WHO is one of many institutions that have accepted this fact.
 As such, they have listened to Beijing’s objection of including Taiwan.

 People regularly mistake Taiwan as a part of China, why?
 What's the difference between them?
 What's the history between them?
 Why is there aggression?

 In the midst of this global crisis, Taiwan possibly has the most valuable voice when it comes to the control and prevention of the virus.
 Even so, China has had a successful influence on the WHO in silencing Taiwan.
 The WHO blatantly ignored warnings from Taiwanese doctors after a meeting on January 22nd.
-Conveniently, following a meeting China’s president, Xi Jinping, the WHO finally declare it a public health emergency of international concern.
+Conveniently, following a meeting China’s president, Xi Jinping, the WHO finally declared it a public health emergency of international concern.